FSC-Portfolio/CarRamRod/README.md

 a custom jekyll theme. -->
 </style>

-Here at Car Ramrod our goal is to collectively innovate and build new Information Technologoies!
+Here at Car RamRod our goal is to collectively innovate and build new Information Technologoies!

 [Navigator](#)
 - [Meet the Team](./team.md)
 - [Interesting Jobs](./jobs.md)

-Car Ramrod is a team of eager technology specialists that have all come together to help bring fun, interesting, integrated, new technological applications into the world.
+Car RamRod is a team of eager technology specialists that have all come together to help bring fun, interesting, integrated, new technological applications into the world.